 Do not be fooled into thinking this is some sort of chocolatey delicacy.
 It’s actually a sticky sweet dessert is made from coconut milk, cane sugar, and rice flour.
 Besides the original, dodol can also be found in other flavours like durian and jackfruit.

 A Hari Raya icon, no festivity is complete without these little parcels of squished boiled rice.
-The ketupat’s bland flavour makes it a great accompaniment to more robust meat dishes served during this period.
+The ketupat’s bland flavour makes it a great accompaniment to more robust meat dishes (like this satay recipe!) served during this period.
 Lemang, meanwhile, is a variation on the ketupat that is cooked in hollowed bamboo poles lined with banana leaves.

 Just like Chinese New Year, you’ll find it hard to dodge all manner of sweet treats and cookies during Hari Raya.
 You have your traditional pineapple tarts, kueh makmur and almond london varieties, as well as new flavours like cornflake and ondeh-ondeh up for sale these days.